Apache Hadoop: Capacity scheduler

 There is no preemption once a job is running.

 Difference between Hadoop 1 and Hadoop 2 (YARN)

 The biggest difference between Hadoop 1 and Hadoop 2 is the addition of YARN (Yet Another Resource Negotiator), which replaced the MapReduce engine in the first version of Hadoop.

-YARN strives to allocate resources to various applications effectively.
-It runs two daemons, which take care of two different tasks: the resource manager, which does job tracking and resource allocation to applications, the application master, which monitors progress of the execution.
+YARN strives to efficiently allocate resources to several different applications at once.
+It runs two daemons, which take care of two different tasks: the resource manager, responsible for job tracking and application resource-allocation; and the application master, which monitors execution progress.

 Difference between Hadoop 2 and Hadoop 3

 There are important features provided by Hadoop 3.
 For example, while there is one single namenode in Hadoop 2, Hadoop 3, enables having multiple name nodes, which solves the single point of failure problem.

 In Hadoop 3, there are containers working in principle of Docker, which reduces time spent on application development.

 One of the biggest changes is that Hadoop 3 decreases storage overhead with erasure coding.

 Also, Hadoop 3 permits usage of GPU hardware within the cluster, which is a very substantial benefit to execute deep learning algorithms on a Hadoop cluster.